 We have diverged from the Statistics Canada model in instances where the categories are not only incorrect but could generate misleading results.
 For example, Statistics Canada doesn’t offer “non-binary” as a potential gender category, instead only offering the options “man” and woman”.
 There are two other changes: 1) The Aboriginal Peoples Television Network advised that the use of the term Aboriginal as categorized by Statistics Canada is outdated and should be changed to Inuit, Metis, First Nations (status or non-status); 2) The Canadian Association of Black Journalists asked that “Haitian” be flagged as an example in the “Black” category not the “Latin” category and that “South and Central American” be changed to “Afro-Latino”.

 As an organization representing working journalists the CAJ knows how busy media workers are.
-That’s why we’re giving newsroom leaders over three months to respond.
-The CAJ is asking newsrooms to send in responses by Friday June 24, 2022.
+That’s why we are giving newsroom leaders until June 30, 2023 to send in responses.

 The numbers at the newsroom level will be made public for all outlets that have six or more full-time employees.
 For example, the number of women on staff compared with the number of men on staff will be disclosed.
 For outlets with fewer than six full-time employees, a breakdown at the newsroom level will not be disclosed, but data from these outlets will be included in the aggregate results.